tqtezos/stablecoin/docs/specification.md

 For non-unique roles: is there an upper limit on the number of addresses?
 For unique roles: can there be no address with a certain role (e. g. no pauser)?
 2. Can one address have more than one role?
-3. Do we want to rename the "owner" role to something different given that FA2 also uses this word?
-4. Are any getter entrypoints not present in FA2 required?
+3. Are any getter entrypoints not present in FA2 required?
 Should they be `void` or `view`?
 Note that the contract will have storage annotations and each getter entrypoint increases contract's size and gas costs.
 At this point it's hard to predict whether we will have issues with the contract's size and gas costs since we've never used LIGO, but it's quite likely that we will.
-5. Should the contract reject transfers with non-zero XTZ AMOUNT (when someone calls the contract with non-zero amount)?
+4. Should the contract reject transfers with non-zero XTZ AMOUNT (when someone calls the contract with non-zero amount)?

 # Differences with CENTRE